Siddhantkhandelwal18/credit_chatbot/Credit_Policy2.md

 # MSME Credit Policy – MSFINCAP

+# Who are we
+We are Non Banking Financial Company registered with Reserve Bank of India (RBI).
+It was incorporated under the provisions of Companies Act, 2013.

 ## 📖 1.
 Preamble
 - India's financial landscape is evolving, but many areas remain **unorganized**.
 - **MSFINCAP** aims to serve **unbanked customers** who lack access to traditional financial services.